NBor/SkyPython/README.md

 KNOW ISSUSES:

-1) Sky Gradient is not alligned with the sun
+1) Sky Gradient is not quite aligned with the sun

 2) Text renders as a box, which is not as nice